St John the Baptist,

 It is right to give thanks and praise.

-It is indeed right, our duty and our joy,
+it is our duty and our joy,

-almighty and eternal Father,
+almighty and eternal God,

 Holy, holy, holy is the Lord.